plgs2005/chatgpt-backup/README.md

 A single client side script to backup your entire conversation history on [chat.openai.com](https://chat.openai.com).
 The output is a single JSON file of your history.

+> **🔓 Open Source Project**: This project is, was, and will always be completely open source and free for everyone.
+Built by the community, for the community.

 ## 🎯 Choose Your Backup Method

 ### Option A: Specific Conversation (Recommended)